Last Updated on

 Instead of looking to invest in all the top rated mutual funds, you first need to ensure whether you got the category of the mutual funds right or not.
 And that is after you have decided which financial goals you are investing for.

 Choosing the highest rated fund in the wrong category can kill your investments and you risk not achieving your financial goals.
-Being in the ‘Right’ fund in right category is much better than being in the ‘best’ fund of a wrong category.
+Being in the ‘Right’ fund in the right category is much better than being in the ‘best’ fund of the wrong category.